Fantastic Four (2005 film): Box office

+Reception

+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Stephen Hunter of The Washington Post noted that it was "a movie more based on character than plot" and "mostly an origins tale".
 He called it "a funky, fun film version of the famous Marvel superhero[s]" but was critical of the last twenty minutes.
 Joe Leydon of Variety called the film "unpretentious" but also "wildly uneven".

-James Berardinelli of ReelViews having been a fan of the comics, found the film disappointing saying "This movie is more like a B-grade comic book adaptation than the A-list production it should have been."
-Berardinelli praised Chiklis for a standout performance despite being buried in makeup: "Fantastic Four has its good points - there are individual scenes that work" and said there are "moments of surprise and excitement...but the tempo's off, beats are missed, and the production ends up sounding out-of-tune."
+James Berardinelli of ReelViews, having been a fan of the comics, found the film disappointing writing, "This movie is more like a B-grade comic book adaptation than the A-list production it should have been."
+Berardinelli praised Chiklis for a standout performance despite being buried in makeup, summarizing: "Fantastic Four has its good points—there are individual scenes that work" and said there are "moments of surprise and excitement ... but the tempo's off, beats are missed, and the production ends up sounding out-of-tune."
 Entertainment Weekly's Owen Gleiberman described the film as "like something left over from the '60s" and compared it unfavorably to other contemporary films such as Spider-Man 2, Batman Begins, and The Incredibles.